orangecrab-fpga/orangecrab-hardware/hardware/orangecrab_r0.1/review/schematic-checklist.md

 * [NA] Current-sense resistors on power rails after regulator output caps, not in switching loop
  * To reduce BOM this have been omitted, will cut traces during board bringup to validate power supplies.
 * [NA] Remote sense used on low voltage or high current rails
-* [ ] Linear regulators are stable with selected output cap ESR
+* [X] Linear regulators are stable with selected output cap ESR
-* [ ] Confirm power rail sequencing against device datasheets
+* [X] Confirm power rail sequencing against device datasheets

 ### Decoupling
-* [ ] Decoupling present for all ICs
+* [X] Decoupling present for all ICs
-* [ ] Decoupling meets/exceeds vendor recommendations if specified
+* [X] Decoupling meets/exceeds vendor recommendations if specified
-* [ ] Bulk decoupling present at PSU
+* [X] Bulk decoupling present at PSU

 ### General
-* [ ] All power inputs fed by correct voltage
+* [X] All power inputs fed by correct voltage
-* [ ] Check high-power discrete semiconductors and passives to confirm they can handle expected load
+* [NA] Check high-power discrete semiconductors and passives to confirm they can handle expected load
-* [ ] Analog rails filtered/isolated from digital circuitry as needed
+* [X] Analog rails filtered/isolated from digital circuitry as needed

 ## Signals

 ### Digital

-* [ ] Signals are correct logic level for input pin
+* [X] Signals are correct logic level for input pin
-* [ ] Pullups on all open-drain outputs
+* [X] Pullups on all open-drain outputs
-* [ ] Pulldowns on all PECL outputs
+* [NA] Pulldowns on all PECL outputs
-* [ ] Termination on all high-speed signals
+* [X] Termination on all high-speed signals
-* [ ] AC coupling caps on gigabit transceivers
+* [NA] AC coupling caps on gigabit transceivers
-* [ ] TX/RX paired correctly for UART, SPI, MGT, etc
+* [X] TX/RX paired correctly for UART, SPI, MGT, etc
-* [ ] Differential pair polarity / pairing correct
+* [X] Differential pair polarity / pairing correct
-* [ ] Active high/low enable signal polarity correct
+* [X] Active high/low enable signal polarity correct
-* [ ] I/O banking rules met on FPGAs etc
+* [X] I/O banking rules met on FPGAs etc

 ### Analog